discordx-ts/discordx/README.md

 This library allows you to use TypeScript decorators on discord.**js**, it simplifies your code and improves the readability!

-This repo is a fork of [OwenCalvin/discord.ts](https://github.com/OwenCalvin/discord.ts) by [@OwenCalvin](https://github.com/OwenCalvin) which is no longer actively maintained
+This repository is a fork of [OwenCalvin/discord.ts](https://github.com/OwenCalvin/discord.ts) by [@OwenCalvin](https://github.com/OwenCalvin), which is no longer actively maintained.

 # 📜 Documentation